rust-lang/rfcs/text/0000-stabilize-marker-freeze.md

 in code that holds an immutable reference to `T`.
 ```

-Mention could be added to `UnsafeCell` and atomics that adding one to a previously `Freeze` type without an indirection (such as a `Box`) is a SemVer hazard, as it will revoque its implementation of `Freeze`.
+Mention could be added to `UnsafeCell` and atomics that adding one to a previously `Freeze` type without an indirection (such as a `Box`) is a SemVer hazard, as it will revoke its implementation of `Freeze`.

 # Drawbacks
 [drawbacks]: #drawbacks